13. JavaScript: Arrays & Loops

 Grading papers

-papers
+All papers

-1. read through it
+1. Read through it

-2. mark the score on the top
+2. Mark the score on the top

-3. record score in gradebook
+3. Record score in gradebook

-repeat with next paper
+Repeat with the next paper

 Feeding animals

-animals
+All animals

-1. bring the animal to the food bucket
+1. Bring the animal to the food bucket

-2. allow the animal to eat
+2. Allow the animal to eat

-3. bring animal back to barn
+3. Bring animal back to barn

-repeat with next animal
+Repeat with the next animal

 Scenario